 In this post, we will learn "How to install terraform on Ubuntu".
 Like always, I have also included a post on how to uninstall terraform.
 I will show you two methods of installation and uninstallation of the terraform tool.
 Both are simple and easy.

-Let me give you a brief introduction of Terraform, before we deep dive in installation -
+Let me give you a brief introduction of Terraform, before we deep dive into installation -

 Table of Contents